 Candidates are responsible for identifying any changes and corrections to their application (such as name, birth date, etc.) and submitting corresponding requested updates at least two weeks prior to their testing appointment.
-These changes require completing a "DENTPIN Request Form" which is available at ADA.org/DENTPIN.
-All changes and corrections must be emailed to dentpin@ada.org along with the candidate's DENTPIN (if known) and any appropriate supporting documentation, such as a marriage certificate or court documents.
-Updates made to contact information (address, email address, etc.) using the "Update Your DENTPIN" page at ADA.org/DENTPIN will NOT automatically update existing test applications and score report requests.
-Candidates are responsible for identifying any corrections or omissions and must notify the testing program separately via email at dentpin@ada.org.
+These changes require candidates to use the 'Update Detail' feature available by signing in to their account on ADA.org/DENTPIN and uploading any appropriate supporting documentation, such as a marriage certificate or court documents.
+Changes must be requested at least ten (10) business days prior to a scheduled test date.

-Candidates are encouraged to consider choice of testing appointment date carefully, as any last-minute requested changes (e.g., for medical reasons, personal reasons, or due to a missed testing appointment) may not be approved.
+Candidates are encouraged to consider their choice of testing appointment date carefully, as any last-minute requested changes (e.g., for medical reasons, personal reasons, or due to a missed testing appointment) may not be approved.